FooBartn/Ucs-Puptr/README.md

 # Variables

 This project ultimately uses Pester to provide the testing framework.
-Because of this, we leverage a combination of Pester variables and custom ones written for Vester.
+Because of this, we leverage a combination of Pester variables and custom ones written for Puptr.
 If you're wondering why the command structure looks a bit complex, reference Pester [#271](https://github.com/pester/Pester/issues/271) and [#423](https://github.com/pester/Pester/issues/423).

 ### `Path` (string)

-* Used to tell `Invoke-Pester` the relative path to where you have downloaded the Vester tests.
+* Used to tell `Invoke-Pester` the relative path to where you have downloaded the Puptr tests.
 * Some folks like to use different versions of tests, or subdivide tests into smaller groups.
 * The `path` input is required by Pester when sending parameters as shown in the examples below.